heystraightedge/launch/migrate.md

-# Migrating your straightedge tokens to secp keys
+# Migrating your STR Tokens to secp keys

-All users with a genesis allocation have their STR tokens initially in an account type that wallets do not yet support.
-We provide instructions CLI commands here that allow you to migrate these tokens into a new secp256k1 key under the same mnemonic you already had, and which wallets should support.
+All users with a genesis allocation have their STR tokens initially in an account with an sr25519 key.
+However, most Cosmos wallets do not yet support sr25519 keys, and so we recommend transferring your tokens to a new account with a secp256k1 key.
+We provide instructions CLI commands here that allow you to migrate these tokens into a new secp256k1 key under the same mnemonic you already had.

 These instructions are separated by OS.
+At this time, the cosmwasm library does not compile on windows, and as a consequence nor does straightedge.
+Windows users will have to wait to migrate their tokens.

 You can migrate your tokens at any time, there is no deadline to do this.